senzing-garage/knowledge-base/proposals/SDKs-for-V4/canonical-names.md

    1. SM-3.3 Non-verb (The "to" principle)
 1. SM-4: Method name does not convey what is happening
 1. SM-5: Multiple returns not supported in Java
+1. SM-6: Can `resultFlags` be the high-order bits of `flags` and cleared out before sending to Senzing C API?